Green v. County School Board of New Kent County

 Green v.
-County School Board of New Kent County, 391 U.S. 430 (1968), was an important United States Supreme Court case involving school desegregation.
+County School Board of New Kent County, 391 U.S. 430 (1968), was a landmark United States Supreme Court case involving school desegregation.
 Specifically, the Court dealt with the freedom of choice plans created to avoid compliance with the Supreme Court's mandate in Brown II in 1955.
 The Court held unanimously that New Kent County's freedom of choice plan did not adequately comply with the school board's responsibility to determine a system of admission to public schools on a non-racial basis.
 The Supreme Court mandated that the school board must formulate new plans and steps towards realistically converting to a desegregated system.
 Green v.
-County School Board of New Kent County was a follow up of Brown v.
+County School Board of New Kent County was a follow-up of Brown v.
 Board of Education.

-“When this opinion is handed down, the traffic light will have changed from Brown to Green.” –U.S. Supreme Court Justice William Brennan, 1968.

 Green established what came to be known as the five Green factors — faculty, staff, transportation, extracurricular activities and facilities — the criteria by which later courts would evaluate school districts' progress on desegregation.

 Background

+School segregation in the Jim Crow era

-In Brown v.
-Board of Education in 1954, the Warren Court ruled that state-sanctioned segregation of public schools was unconstitutional under the 14th Amendment.
+Brown v.
+Board of Education was a landmark desegregation ruling, but difficult to implement, and limited to state-sanctioned segregation of public schools.
 One year later, in Brown II, enforcement of this principle was given to district courts, ordering that they take the necessary steps to make admittance to public schools nondiscriminatory "with all deliberate speed."
 The term "all deliberate speed" did little to speed up the school board's plan for integration.
 Judge John J. Parker of the United States Court of Appeals for the 4th Circuit led many in the South in interpreting Brown as a charge not to segregate, but not as an order to integrate.

 The Supreme Court heard several more cases surrounding the speed and efficacy of desegregation between its initial ruling in Brown and the Green v.
 School Board case in 1968.